 If the lights in your home suddenly get really bright in part of the house and dim in another part, or your lights work in one part of the home and not another, you might be experiencing partial power.

 A fault in our electrical system can also make your light fliker or blink, sometimes just for a second or two.

 To avoid extra steps during a power outage, and to be placed on a restoration plan, please make sure your current cell phone number is tied to your EWEB account.
-Update your account with your current cell phone number by calling customer service at 541-685-7000, or by emailing EWEB.Answers@eweb.org.
+Update your account using our Customer Portal (myaccount.eweb.org) or by contacting customer service at 541-685-7000 or EWEB.Answers@eweb.org.

 We regularly receive reports of power outages that are actually a tripped breaker on the customer's circuit panel.
 Checking your circuit panel before reporting an outage can save you hassle and money.